knebula/builder/README.md

 A typical user flow using **kbt** is as follows:

 - `kbt init`: initialises the repository to use **kbt**
-- `kbt build`: generates code and build executables
 - `kbt test`: runs all tests defined in the repository
+- `kbt build`: build cmds
-- `kbt package`: generates docker images
+- `kbt package`: generates docker images for cmds
-- `kbt deploy`: deploys to a kubernetes cluster
+- `kbt deploy`: deploys cmds to a kubernetes cluster

 With the exception of `kbt init`, all commands are proxies for **mage** targets.
 If you have **mage** installed you can replace `kbt` with `mage` in the above commands.